 - Query log

 - Update log

 - Error log

-- VMA error log
+- VMA log

-You can view the query, update and error logs through a text editor or the ViewDS Management Agent (VMA).
-You cannot, however, view the VMA error log through the VMA.
+You can configure and view the logs through a text editor or the ViewDS Management Agent (VMA).

 Query log

 The query log contains users' queries - read, compare, search and list operations - but not the results.
 The contents of the query log can be replayed using the Stream DUA without any modification (a query that generates an X.500 error is logged, but is commented out with a '#' character and therefore ignored by the Stream DUA).